Compact Cauchy horizons admit constant surface gravity: Introduction

 Indeed, with the objective of proving constant surface gravity, compact horizons have been classified as {\em degenerate} (if at least one generator is complete) or {\em non-degenerate} (if at least one generator is incomplete).
 Isenberg and Moncrief demonstrated a {\em dichotomy} under their original assumptions: generators are either all complete (degenerate case) or all incomplete (non-degenerate case) (in which case they are all future-incomplete or all past-incomplete) and ultimately proved that compact horizons are Killing (and, in particular, of constant surface gravity) \cite{moncrief83}.

 Over four decades, their collaborative work \cite{moncrief83,isenberg85,isenberg92,moncrief08,moncrief20} progressively weakened assumptions (a) and (c), introducing innovative tools such as {\em Gaussian null coordinates} and the {\em ribbon argument}.
-Recent breakthroughs by Bustamante–Reiris and by Gurriaran and the second author \cite{minguzzi21} established the validity of the dichotomy in the smooth category and under the dominant energy condition.
+Recent breakthroughs by Bu\-sta\-mante–Rei\-ris and by Gurriaran and the second author \cite{minguzzi21} established the validity of the dichotomy in the smooth category and under the dominant energy condition.
 Further, the non-degenerate case was solved in full generality, proving the constancy of \(\kappa\) (with \(\kappa \neq 0\)) under the said assumptions and in any dimensions.
 Under the additional vacuum assumption, Petersen and R\'acz \cite{petersen18,petersen18b,petersen19} then completed the extension of \(n\) to a Killing field, settling the Isenberg–Moncrief conjecture for non-degenerate horizons.

+We can already improve the previous results by observing that constancy of surface gravity in the non-degenerate case (and, as we shall see, also in the degenerate case), holds already under the null energy condition.